Our world is full of bias. It’s like an invisible force that flows through us, within us and all around us, touching almost everything we do.

 Causes of recruitment bias

 Unfortunately, there are many ways for bias to show itself, at every stage of the recruitment process, here are some examples:

 1. Job definition bias

 The way you define a role and describe it to candidates can create unintentional bias.

-Including hard requirements that aren’t really *hard* requirements can cause problems, men tend to be comfortable applying for jobs when they meet 70% of the requirements, but women tend to apply for jobs where they meet 100%.
-Similarly requiring specific levels of educational attainment, or looking for specific institutions, assumes that education takes place on a level playing field, which it does not, creating an unintentional bias against people from less advantaged backgrounds.
+Including hard requirements that aren’t really *hard* requirements can also cause problems.
+Men tend to be comfortable applying for jobs when they meet 70% of the requirements, but women tend to apply for jobs where they meet 100%, likely due to the fact that women are more socialized to follow the rules (whilst men are socialized to break them).

 2. Sourcing bias

 Your choice of where to advertise your role is important too.
 Different recruitment agencies, job boards and communities have different demographic makeup, so even a simple innocent choice of job board can create systemic bias.

 And according to PayScale’s report, female and minority applicants are significantly less likely to receive a referral than their white male peers.

 Typical CV sifts are based either on keywords or on overall impressions - neither of which are an objective means of shortlisting the most suitable candidates.